 - Fire retardants that are linked to brain damage, cancer, and reproductive problems;

-You want something better for your health than a normal mattress can offer.
+If you want something better for your health than a normal mattress can offer, consider including bamboo in your mattress.

 What Are the Benefits of the Bamboo Plant to the Planet?

-Bamboo is a highly sustainable grass.
+- Bamboo is a highly sustainable grass.
 It reaches maturity quickly and is ready to harvest in about four years.
 It is one of the fastest-growing plants on the planet.
 Because its vast root network constantly sprouts new shoots, replanting is unnecessary.
+So it’s a very sustainable natural resource.

-It’s natural antifungal, anti-bacterial, and anti-microbial properties mean that pesticides and fertilizers are not required.
+- It’s naturally anti-fungal, anti-bacterial, and anti-microbial properties mean that pesticides and fertilizers are not required.

 You can view this educational video to find out 10 facts about “the wise man’s timber”.